Ash Switch, Texas

 Ash Switch is a ghost town in Henderson County, Texas, United States.
 Situated on Farm to Market Road 1616, it was settled by the 1890s, by the town's namesake, John Ash.
 Also in the late 19th century, the St. Louis Southwestern Railway built a flag station there, hence the "Switch" in the name.
-Five people lived there by the 1930s, and the community was abandoned following World War II.
+Five residents lived there by the 1930s, and the community was abandoned following World War II.